 What is a secured loan?

-A secured loan is a type of loan where a borrower uses collateral to back or “secure” the loan.
-If the borrower can’t repay the secured loan, the lender can take that collateral to help cover the unpaid debt.
+A secured loan is a type of loan where a borrower uses an asset to back, or secure, the loan.
+If the borrower can’t repay the secured loan, the lender can take the asset.
+Mortgages and car loans are two common examples of secured loans.

 What you’ll learn:

-- Because of the collateral, secured loans may have lower interest rates, higher loan amounts and be easier to qualify for compared to unsecured loans.
+Because of the collateral, secured loans may have lower interest rates and higher loan amounts and be easier to qualify for compared to unsecured loans.

 How does a secured loan work?